jepunnerud/IT2810-project2/README.md

 Feel free to explore the code and enjoy exploring the world of cocktails with Cocktail Connoisseur!

-## New functions in this version
+## New functionalities in this version

 - **Adding drinks:** We made a page for adding your own drinks to the database.
 - **Pagination**
 - **Search, sorting and filtering in backend:** We moved these parameters from frontend to backend.
-They all work combined.
+They all work perfectly in combination with each other.

 ## Testing

+### Component testing

 Vitest is used for testing components.
 To run the test do `yarn test` or `npm run test` in the client folder.

 We made tests for the components we consider the most important, being the filter dropdown and the searchbar.
 The tests checks that the components render and that the initial setup is correct.
 Since these tests test the components isolated, there is a limited amount of tests that are useful to implement.
-Also, the interaction of the components and the app are covered by the end-2-end test.
+Also, the interaction between the components and the database are covered by the end-2-end test.

-For end-2-end testing we chose cypress due to
+### End-to-end testing

+Cypress is employed for end-to-end (E2E) testing, providing a robust and effective solution for testing the website's functionality.
+Cypress is chosen for its user-friendly API, real-time reloading, and the ability to simulate user interactions with the application.

+End-to-end testing with Cypress is implemented to check the functionality of the website as a whole.
+The E2E test goes through a scenario that a real user might encounter; adding a new drink, filtering by ingredients, searching for a drink, and adding and removing a drink to and from favourites.

+This comprehensive test coverage ensures that the website is robust and operates seamlessly under various user scenarios.
+By addressing both unit tests and E2E testing, the project maintains a high level of quality and reliability.

+To run the test locally, first start a dev server with `yarn dev --host` in the client folder (the `--host` flag exposes the server to enable Cypress to access it), then with the server running in the background, do `npx cypress run --browser chrome` (or whichever browser you would like).
+This will run the e2e tests in the terminal.
+To run the tests with a visual, do `yarn cypress`.